aerial-defence/ATAK-UAS-RTSP/README.md

     systemctl status rtsp-simple-server.service

-# ATAK UAS Plugin Settings (current for UASTool 12.0)
-### In ATAK UAS Tool use the following Network Preferences (Video Broadcast Preferences):

- - Video Broadcast Destination: RTSP-Push (VMS systems)
- - Video Destination IP Address: <ip address of the server> i.e. - 192.168.86.232
- - Video Destination Port: 8554
- - Use SSL: No
- - Video Broadcast Identifier: live/UAS-OVERWATCH (or other custom name)
- - Reliable P2P Connection (TCP): Yes

-(The live/ATAK can be changed, but make sure to not put an ending slash)

 ### Then try to broadcast video, you should see this in /var/log/syslog:

 > Jan 12 23:55:41 rtsp-atak rtsp-simple-server[17053]: 2022/01/12 23:55:41 INF [RTSP] [conn 192.168.86.60:52250] opened